Age Ain't Nothing but a Number: Commercial performance

 Age Ain't Nothing but a Number debuted at number 24 on the US Billboard 200 chart on the issue dated June 11, 1994, selling 38,000 copies in its first week.
 The album reached its peak at number 18 on June 18, 1994, and has spent a total of 37 weeks on the Billboard 200.
 On the US Top R&B/Hip-Hop Albums chart, the album debuted at number four.
 In its fourth week on the chart, the album peaked at number three during the week of July 2, 1994, spending a total of 41 weeks on the chart.
 By July 2001 the album had sold over three million copies in the United States according to Nielsen SoundScan.
 To date the album is certified double platinum by the Recording Industry Association of America (RIAA) for two million shipped units.

 In Canada, the album debuted at number 29 on RPM s Top Albums/CDs chart on July 18, 1994.
 In its 4th week on the chart, the album reached its peak at number 20 on August 8, 1994.
 Overall, the album has spent a total of 25 consecutive weeks on the Top Albums/CDs chart.
 On December 12, 1994, the album was certified gold by Music Canada for 50,000 copies shipped in the country.
 In the United Kingdom, the album peaked at numbers 23 and six on the UK Albums Chart and UK R&B Chart, respectively.
+Following the May 15, 2026, reissue on vinyl, Age Ain't Nothing But A Number re-entered the UK R&B Albums Chart at number 13.
 Eventually, the album was certified gold in the UK by the British Phonographic Industry (BPI) for 100,000 copies in shipments.
 On other European charts, Age Ain't Nothing but a Number peaked at number 44 on Dutch Albums Chart and at number 90 on the European Top 100 Albums chart.
 In Japan, the album was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.
 As of 2014, the album has sold 6 million copies worldwide, according to Vibe.